rihal-om/fair_jobs/Frontend/README.md

 ## 🎯 Objective

-Create a web application that allows users to paste a URL of prduct reviews and receive a concise summary of the content using ai api .
-The application should provide a user-friendly interface, and offer additional features to enhance the user experience.
+Create a web application that allows users to paste a URL of product reviews and receive a concise summary of the content using an AI API.
+The application should provide a user-friendly interface and offer additional features to enhance the user experience.

 ## 📌 Features & Requirements

 ### 🏡 URL Input and Summarization

 - Allow users to input a URL
-- Fetch the content from the provided URL
-- Generate a concise summary of the content
+- Generate a concise summary of the product reviews

 ### 🔍 Summary Display